emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Ultimate Ability
 When you use a Fighting Move with the Polymorph trait that has a duration of at least 1 minute, you make the Fighting Move last 10 times as long.
 Once per day, you can also apply this benefit to a Flourish that has a duration of at least 1 minute.

+## Necromancer
+You wield the dark arts to harm and create undead.

+### Initial Ability
+When you kill a living creature, you can use your Reaction to cause it to reanimate as an undead creature under your control.
+The creature has the stats listed below, but it gains no actions.
+You can give it two actions and cause it to move up to its speed by spending one of your own actions.
+The undead creature lasts for 1 minute or until it is reduced to 0hp.

+#### Undead Creation

+**Traits**: Undead\
+**Size**: Medium\
+**Languages**: Understands Common and Necril, but can't speak\
+**Attributes**: Mgt: +1, Dex: -1, Int: -5, Wis: +0, Cha: -5\
+**Defense Rolls**: Mgt: +2, Dex: +2, Int: +0, Wis: +1, Cha: +0

+**HP**: 20; **Immunities**: Death effects, disease, mental, paralyzed, poison, unconcious , **Weaknesses**: Radiant 5\
+**Speed**: 8m

+##### Actions
+**Slam**: Melee attack, your spell attack modifier to hit, reach 2m. **Damage**: 1d6 + your spellcasting ability Bludgeoning.

+##### Other Features
+**Darkvision** The undead spirit can see perfectly well in areas of darkness and dim light.

+At 7th and 15th level, the undead creation's hit points increases by 10 and it gains a +2 bonus to all its defense rolls.

+### Greater Ability
+You reap the life force of your targets.
+When you deal damage to a creature using a Fighing move with the Necromancy trait, you regain 2 hit points.
+In addition, you become partially undead yourself.
+You gain a +2 Circumstance bonus to Death effects, diseases, poison and any effects that would make you paralyzed.

+At 15th level, the hit points you regain increases by 1.

+### Ultimate Ability
+Your undead creations are the finest in the world.
+When you create an undead creature, including with the Initial ability of this archetype and with a Flourish, it gains a +1 bonus to all its defense rolls and deals an extra 1d6 Necrotic damage with all its attacks.

 ## Pistol prodigy
 You're extremely deadly when armed with a single firearm.